OndrejKincl/SmoothedParticles.jl/docs/src/examples/static_container.md

 	<img src='../assets/static_container.png' width="50%" height="50%" alt='missing' /><br>
 ```

-This is hello world of SPH.
+This is a hello world example of SPH.
 Simulates motionless fluid in uniform gravitational field.
 Things that may be tested by this benchmark are:
 * walls,